rbrn1999/WordleHelper-cli/README.md

 # WordleHelper

 ## Description
-A cli tool to assist your daily wordle game if you need help
+A cli tool to assist your daily wordle game if you need help finding possible words

 ## How to Run
 `python main.py`
+change ```"/usr/share/dict/words"``` to ```./words``` if Linux or macOS built-in word list is not availble.
-follow the on screen descirption to filter and show candidate words after your attemps
+Follow the on screen descirption to filter and show candidate words after your attemps.

 color: ```g``` is for green, ```y``` is for yellow , ```x``` is for gray

 ## Example Screenshots